Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Conclusion

-Many of these techniques are subjective to the type of material that holds the stain, and many of them shouldn’t be applied to delicate fabrics, as they are corrosive and could cause the fabric to erode where the method is applied.
+Many of these techniques are subjective to the type of material that holds the stain, and many of them shouldn’t be applied to delicate fabrics, as they are corrosive and could cause the fabric to erode where the method is used.

 These methods should not be applied to fabric that is dry-clean only.